sangdon/sangdon.github.io/pelican/content/pages/intro.md

 <td style="padding: 0%; width: 80%; font-size: 1.2vw">
 	    My research interests focus on cyber-physical systems, security, and machine learning in collaboration with Prof. <a href='http://cis.upenn.edu/~lee'>Insup Lee</a> and Prof. <a href='http://www.seas.upenn.edu/~weimerj/'>James Weimer</a> at University of Pennsylvania.
 	    </br></br>
-	    Previousely, I got my M.S. degree in EECS from Seoul National University in 2012 and my academic advisor was Prof. <a href='http://cv.snu.ac.kr/kmlee'>Kyoung Mu Lee</a>.
-I have a B.S. degree in CS from Seoul National University in 2010 and my mentors were Prof. <a href='http://bi.snu.ac.kr/~btzhang'>Byoung-Tak Zhang</a> and Prof. <a href='http://mrl.snu.ac.kr/~jehee/'>Jehee Lee</a>.
+        I received Bachelor's Degree in Computer Science from Seoul National University in 2010 under the mentorship of Prof. <a href='http://bi.snu.ac.kr/~btzhang'>Byoung-Tak Zhang</a> and Prof. <a href='http://mrl.snu.ac.kr/~jehee/'>Jehee Lee</a>.
+I continued my graduate studies and received a Master's Degree in Electrical and Computer Engineering from Seoul National University in 2012 under the supervision of Prof. <a href='http://cv.snu.ac.kr/kmlee'>Kyoung Mu Lee</a>.
         </br></br>
 	    Email: sangdonp@cis.upenn.edu
 	</td>
 </tr></table>